greghesp/ha-bambulab/README.md

 - LAN Access Code (Can be found on the Printer settings)
 - Serial Number (Can be found in the printer settings or in Bambu Studio)

-If you are running the latest firmware which requires TLS MQTT Support, please check the `Enable TLS` box

 ## Features

 ### Sensors